 Anyone participating in the pre-team program at Meridian will be working the skills and drills to increase gymnastic skill level in preparation for the competitive team.
 This program is the precursor to our competitive team, and therefore should only be attended if the goal is to be on the team.

-Once all the skills are acquired, gymnasts would then be eligible to advance to the USAG JO program at the compulsory level or the USAG Xcel program.
+Once all the skills are acquired, gymnasts would then be eligible to advance to the USAG Developmental program at the compulsory level or the USAG Xcel program.
 Both are team programs offered by USA Gymnastics and Meridian.

 Please feel free to call for more information on any of our programs or with any questions or concerns.